SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 # SonarQube

-[SonarQube](https://www.sonarqube.org/) is an open sourced code quality scanning tool.
+[SonarQube](https://www.sonarqube.org/) offers Code Quality and Code Security analysis for up to 27 languages.
+Find Bugs, Vulnerabilities, Security Hotspots and Code Smells throughout your workflow.

 ## Introduction

-This chart bootstraps a SonarQube instance with a PostgreSQL database.
+This chart bootstraps an instance of the latest SonarQube version with a PostgreSQL database.
+A helm chart is also available for the [LTS version](../sonarqube-lts).

 Please note that this chart only supports SonarQube Community, Developer, and Enterprise Editions.

 ## Compatibility